grigoriitropin/vehir-platform/INSTALL.md

    Use this sequence regardless of which integration guide you read:

    1. Check for existing config files at the relevant locations.
-   2. Ask the user: which scope (global / per-project / local), whether to apply lockdown, and how to merge if a config already exists.
+   2. Ask the user which scope to use, whether to apply lockdown, and how to merge if a config already exists.
+Recommend per-project or local scope for evaluation and testing.
+Recommend global scope only for long-term Vehir-only use.

-      When asking about lockdown, explain clearly what it means: the agent will be unable to read, write, edit, search, or run shell commands on its own.
-Vehir becomes the sole capability provider.
+      Lockdown is recommended for safe autonomous Vehir work, but remains optional.
+It prevents the agent from using its built-in filesystem, editing, search, and shell tools to bypass Vehir's capability boundary.
+This protects the content-addressed store and active generation from direct changes, accidental writes, manual generation switching, and other actions that bypass reconciliation and its verification gates.

+      With lockdown enabled, the agent continues to work through the Vehir MCP tool.
+The restriction applies only to the agent client's built-in tools.
+It does not change Linux permissions, prevent the user from using their shell, or make the user's configuration permanently read-only.
 Record the user's choice, but do not apply lockdown yet.
+   3. Create a backup of every configuration file that will be changed.
+      Show the exact Vehir-related merge and obtain the user's confirmation before writing it.
-   3. Connect the MCP server using a no-lockdown configuration.
+   4. Connect the MCP server using a no-lockdown configuration.
 Do not apply lockdown before MCP — the agent needs MCP access to continue.
-   4. Ask the user to restart the agent so the MCP connection takes effect.
+   5. Ask the user to restart the agent so the MCP connection takes effect.
-   5. After restart, verify the MCP connection works.
+   6. After restart, verify the MCP connection works.
 Call the Vehir tool with {help: null} — it must return a list of available tools.
 If it does not, stop and fix the connection before continuing.
+   7. Once the MCP connection works, delete the downloaded archive:

+      rm ~/N.tar.gz

+      It has served its purpose and can always be downloaded again from the releases page.
+Do this before lockdown, while the agent still has its ordinary host-side file access.
-   6. Recommend adding a persistent instruction for the agent.
+   8. Recommend adding a persistent instruction for the agent.
 Ask the user which instruction file and scope to use, such as `AGENTS.md`, `CLAUDE.md`, or the client's equivalent.
 The instruction should say:

       Before working with Vehir, read
       `<chosen-location>/current/etc/DEV-GUIDE.md` and follow it.

-   7. If the user requested it, apply the permission lockdown and pre-approve the Vehir MCP tool so it runs without prompting.
+   9. If the user requested it, apply the permission lockdown and pre-approve the Vehir MCP tool so it runs without prompting.
-   8. Ask the user to restart the agent again so the persistent instruction and permission lockdown take effect.
+   10. Ask the user to restart the agent again so the persistent instruction and permission lockdown take effect.
-   9. After restart, call Vehir with {help: null} again.
-If it fails, stop and ask the user to restore the previous permission configuration.
+   11. After restart, call Vehir with {help: null} again.
+If it fails, stop and ask the user to restore the backed-up client configuration or remove only the Vehir lockdown rules.
+Do not bypass the restriction through another host-side tool.

 8. IF SOMETHING GOES WRONG